danijar/computer-game/README.md

 Graphics Application
 ====================

-Modular architecture for grounded cross platform graphics applications.
-Provides global managers for messaging, entities and automatedly storing them in databases.
-Comes with helpers for logging, scripting, file access and asset management.
-Implemented modules cover OpenGL graphics, physics simulation, text drawing, skydome, character control, voxel based terrain and more.
+This is a modular game engine architecture for grounded cross platform graphics applications.
+It provides managers for messaging, entities and automatedly storing them in databases.
+Additionally, it provides functionality for unified logging, scripting, file access and asset management.
+Currently implemented modules cover OpenGL rendering, physics simulation, text drawing, skydome, character control, voxel based terrain and more.

+The application is thought out, designed and written by Danijar Hafner.

 Screenshot
 ----------